-Interesting read…not surprising.
+Interesting read…and not surprising.

 COVID-19 has led to mental health adversities worldwide.
-The current study examined whether daily practice of brief mindfulness training has a beneficial impact on affective well-being and mitigates the negative impact of exposure to COVID-19 news during the pandemic.
+The current study examined whether the daily practice of brief mindfulness training has a beneficial impact on affective well-being and mitigates the negative impact of exposure to COVID-19 news during the pandemic.

 Participants were randomly assigned into a mindfulness training (MT) group or a waitlist control (WC) group.